 Breeders initially bred Harlequin to offer medicinal benefits to those who were just beginning to experiment with CBD.
 That’s why this bud is so effective when it comes to treating pain, inflammation, and depression.

 We understand fibromyalgia is an extremely difficult condition to deal with.
 That’s why every single treatment you decide to use is safer when talking to a physician.
 Make sure to obtain the right guidance before deciding to use cannabis as a treatment for some of your symptoms.

-You can also use topicals to treat pain localized in specific body parts.
+You can also use topicals to treat pain localized to specific body parts.
 These treatments are more effective since they induce CBD or THC effects directly in your skin, acting faster than flower or edibles.